danielfm/danielfm.github.io/_drafts/five-months-of-kubernetes.md

 of changing those DNS records to point the corresponding [Kubernetes-managed load balancers][services].

-To ensure every part of the staging pipeline was working as expected, we spent some time monitoring all staging deployments looking for bugs and polishing things up.
+To ensure every part of the pipeline was working as expected, we spent some time monitoring all staging deployments looking for bugs and polishing things up as we could.

 ### More Tests, More Learning